15 October 2024

 No matter how you decide to fund your retirement, you’ll want to make your super last.

 The costs of daily items such as bread, milk and public transport are predicted to rise over the next 30 years.
 This means your day-to-day living costs will go up over the course of a 20+ year retirement.
-To maintain your lifestyle, your retirement savings need to grow.
+To help maintain your lifestyle, your retirement savings need to work efficiently for you.

 Increasing living costs